ComputationalRadiationPhysics/isaac/INSTALL.md

         the Jansson root folder.
 Later while compiling an application using Jansson (including the ISAAC server and the ISAAC examples) add `-DJansson_DIR=$JANSSON/install/lib/cmake/jansson`, where `$JANSSON` is
-        the root folder of the Jansson (the directory `git clone …` created).
+        the root folder of the Jansson source (the directory `git clone …` created).
 * __Boost__ (at least 1.56) is needed, but only template libraries, so no system wide installation or static linking is needed here:
   * _Debian/Ubuntu_: